honey

 How Long Does Honey Last?

 Can honey last forever?
 The shortest possible answer is – yes.
 It can really last for a very long time.
 Some would argue it’s forever.
-Some specific changes can occur in its texture, which we will explain in more detail in the article, but honey is truly a food that does not spoil.
+And it doesn’t have to be pasteurized honey at all.
+Some specific changes can occur in its texture, which we will explain in more detail in the article, but honey is truly only food that does not spoil.
 But here are a few crucial assumptions for that to be possible:

 Condition No 1: Honey must be genuine

 Unfortunately, forgeries are often sold under the honey label, but those are a mixture of sugar and some additives that aren’t healthy.
 This is an increasingly common case in the market.
-Since actual bee products are relatively expensive food, many find interest in selling adulterated merchandise.
+Since actual honey produced from bees is relatively expensive food, many find interest in selling adulterated merchandise.
 Such a product, of course, gives neither the nutritional value of honey nor the durability.
 Therefore be very careful when buying.

 Condition No 2: Honey must be uncontaminated

-For honey to be long-lasting, it would have to be clean of external contaminants.
-This means that you should always take the product out of the jar with a clean spoon.
+For honey to be long-lasting, it would have to be clean of external contaminants and bacterial growth.
+This means that you should always take the product out of the jar with a clean spoon in such a way that you don’t insert any contamination.
 Do not allow leftover food or grease to get into your pot.
-The honey can be spoiled if other food is found in it that could be perishable or disturb its natural balance.
-This also applies to water.
-Naturally, it contains a tiny proportion of water, often even below 18 percent, which is a big reason for its durability.
+The honey can be spoiled if other food is found in it that could cause microbial growth or disturb its natural balance.
+This also applies to water molecules.
+Naturally, it contains a tiny proportion of water, often even below 18 percent, which is a big reason honey lasts a long time.

 What to do When Honey Becomes Hard and Crystallized?

 This is a very common occurrence.
-It is also a sign that you have genuine quality honey because adulterated ones cannot crystallize.
+It can happen especially for honey stored at lower temperatures.
+It is also a sign that you have genuine quality pure honey because adulterated ones cannot crystallize.
 Don’t worry.
 The crystallization doesn’t mean it is spoiled.
 In fact, you can easily consume it as such, but if you still want delicate liquid matter, here’s what you need to do.

 Step 1: Put honey in a glass jar

 Commonly, it is best to keep it in a glass jar to preserve the quality fully.
-However, if your container is plastic, it will be a good idea to transfer the honey to a glass jar before heating it.
+However, if your have metal or plastic containers, it will be a good idea to transfer the honey to a glass jar before heating it.
 Choose a pot in which it can stay afterward, so you don’t do double work.

-Step 2: In another bowl, prepare the water
+Step 2: In another bowl, prepare the warm water

 Take another container that is slightly larger than the jar of honey and pour water into it.
 Let the water be approximately one centimeter below the jar cap to avoid accidentally getting water into it.